 At dawn and dusk, keep an eye out for white-tailed deer, bobcats, opossums and raccoons along the wooded trails.
 Watch the tidal creek waters and ocean shorelines for the curved dorsal fins of Atlantic bottlenose dolphins.

-From November to March, the characteristic V-shaped spray of the Northern Atlantic Right Whales may be seen from the coast.
-Look for gopher tortoises grazing alongside trails on roads on warm sunny days.
+From November to March, the characteristic V-shaped spray of the Northern Atlantic right whales may be seen from the coast.
+Look for gopher tortoises grazing alongside trails or roads on warm sunny days.

 For fishing and boating enthusiasts, Big Talbot's boat ramp is the gateway to bountiful fishing grounds.
 The deep-water ramp has a floating dock that provides easy access to the Intracoastal Waterway, Nassau Sound and the Atlantic Ocean.
 The ramp is located on the north end of Big Talbot.